0x8BitDev/MAPeD-SPReD/README.md

 **The main features are:**
 - tiles drawing/composing tools
 - building a game map using 2x2 or/and 4x4 tiles
+- entities editor
-- tiles patterns manager
+- tile patterns manager
 - data optimization tool
 - several game maps in one project
 - detachable UI
-- entities editor
 - tile properties editing ( can be used as collisions data etc )
 - **NES:** palette per 1x1 tile support ( MMC5 )
 - import of tiles and game maps from images*